-Ransomware has emerged as a critical threat to businesses and government organisations in the past two years.
+Ransomware has emerged as a critical threat to businesses and government organisations in recent years.
 The ongoing outbreak of ransomware attacks is costing the global economy dearly: according to IBM, the average cost of a ransomware breach is $4.62m.
 But who are the perpetrators of these attacks and how can organisations protect against them?
 Here is everything you need to know about ransomware.

 What is ransomware and how does it work?